tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

           ``timeout > request_timeout``.

           The ``timeout`` parameter controls how much time a single request attempt may take.
-          When this time is over (the ``TimedOut`` error is raised), router retries the request on the next replica as long as the ``timeout`` value is not elapsed.
+          When this time is over (the ``TimedOut`` error is raised), the router retries this request on the next replica as long as the ``timeout`` value is not elapsed.

         * other :ref:`net.box options <net_box-options>`, such as ``is_async``,